knpuniversity/gulp/knpu/load-plugins.md

 Below, just prefix everything with `plugins.`.
 So, we'll have `plugins.util`.
 Actually, the property name is the second part of the plugin's name.
-So, `gulp-util` is added to the `util` property. `gulpif` becomes `plugins.if`, `plugin.sourcemaps` - I'll copy that because I'm getting lazy - then `plugins.sass`, `plugins.concat` and `plugins.minifyCss`, because `minify-css` is changed to lower camelcase.
+So, `gulp-util` is added to the `util` property. `gulpif` becomes `plugins.if`, `plugins.sourcemaps` - I'll copy that because I'm getting lazy - then `plugins.sass`, `plugins.concat` and `plugins.minifyCss`, because `minify-css` is changed to lower camelcase.
 Then I'll finish up the rest of them: